dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/dbt-artifacts.md

 - [catalog](catalog-json): produced by `docs generate`
 - [sources](/reference/artifacts/sources-json): produced by `source freshness`

+When using the dbt Cloud CLI, artifacts are not downloaded by default for faster performance.
+To download them, use the `--download-artifacts` flag when executing a dbt command.

 ## Where are artifacts produced?

 By default, artifacts are written to the `/target` directory of your dbt project.
 You can configure the location using the [`target-path` flag](/reference/global-configs/json-artifacts).